Blubberkins/COMP6080-Presto/README.md

 - 06/04 Re-weighted feature set 2/3/4 to be more even as per week 8 lecture
 - 07/04 Fix backend store object from `{ store: admins[email].store }` to `admins[email].store` to avoid confusion
 - 08/04 Clarification on terms used in spec, requirements for thumbnails, slide backgrounds and url update.
 Example of resizing elements
+- 09/04 Correct rectangle maximum width from 300px to a reasonable size

 ## 1. Before you start